 All of your study materials are made available in October.

 When you register, we will give you access to your University of London Student Portal.
-You can then access your University of London email account and two other key resources:
+You can then access your University of London email account and other key resources:

 Teaching staff facilitate and moderate online discussions, respond to academic enquiries, and provide personalised feedback and advice on assignments.